 Course description: This Course deals with the Public International Law principles governing trade among states.
 The focus is primarily on the General Agreement on Tariffs and Trade (GATT) and the World Trade Organization (WTO).
-The treaties establishing them contain the principles and mechanisms regulating inter-state trade.
-The theory behind international trade is explained, as well as the present nature of the international economic order.
-This includes institutional arrangements and the dispute solving mechanisms of the WTO.
-The principles governing trade in goods (GATT), in services (GATS) and with respect to the protection of intellectual property (TRIPS) are discussed.
+The treaties establishing them cont discussed.
 Regional trade arrangements (SADC, SAQA e.g.) are examined with reference to, inter alia, Namibia's position.
 The constitutional provisions on the incorporation of international trade obligations into the domestic sphere are explained.

 Assessment Strategies: Continuous assessment (minimum two tests and two assignments) will contribute forty percent (40%) to the final mark.
-Examination: The Course will be examined with a three hour paper at the end of the second semester.
+Examination: The Course will be examined with a 1x3 hour paper at the end of the second semester.
 The examination mark will contribute sixty percent (60%) to the final mark.